thunderz99/node-cosmos/README.md

     "age >=": 20, // see cosmosdb compare operators
-    "desciption CONTAINS": "Project manager",// see cosmosdb CONTAINS "skill ARRAY_CONTAINS": "Java", // see cosmosdb ARRAY_CONTAINS },
+    "desciption CONTAINS": "Project manager",// see cosmosdb CONTAINS "skill ARRAY_CONTAINS": "Java", // see cosmosdb ARRAY_CONTAINS "tagIds ARRAY_CONTAINS_ANY": ["T001", "T002"], // field tagIds which is an array, contains any of ["T001", "T002"]. see cosmosdb EXISTS for details.
+    "tags ARRAY_CONTAINS_ALL name": ["Java", "React"], //field tags which is an array of Tag, who's name contains all of ["Java", "React"]. see cosmosdb EXISTS for details.
+  },
   sort: ["lastName", "ASC"], //optional sort order
   offset: 0, //optional offset